cursey/kanan/README.md

 ## Things to be aware of
 By default every script (mod) that comes with kanan is enabled by default.
-To disable a mod go into the `./scripts/` directory and delete it.
+To disable a mod go into the `./scripts/` directory and delete it, or add the name of the feature (BitmapFont for example) to `disabled.txt`.

 ## Credits
 Credits to Blade3575 for the Bitmap font patch.